Spearfoot/scripts-for-using-rsync/README.md

 ### Slow Network Performance

 Just about every __rsync__ user notices how slow it is at transferring data.
-This is usually due to using SSH as the transport protocol, with its attendant encryption.
+This is usually due to using _ssh_ as the transport protocol, with its attendant encryption.
 A common approach to overcoming slow transfers is to use less CPU-intensive encryption algorithms or to do away with encryption altogether.
 I have found that using __rsync__ modules is faster than standalone mode, and that disabling encryption speeds up standalone transfers.

 On my 10Gb network, I get transfer rates of up to 2Gb/s using __rsync-module.sh__, which is quite a bit faster than the typical __rsync-invoke.sh__ rate of roughly 800Mb/s.